patrickbucher/packer-images/README.md

 - provide variable `additional_packages` that is used in a `apt install -y ${var.additional_packages}` build step
 - get rid of floppy

+# Why Packer?

+Packer allows you to define your base images as code, which is a part of the greater _Infrastructure as Code_ idea.
+But why building infrastructure as code?

+- _Reusability_: Code allows you to build many instances of the same thing -- identical or with parametrized variations of it.
+- _Consistency_: Code allows you to build everything the same way every time.
+  The outcome becomes predictable.
+- _Transparency_: Code allows you to understand how something is built; it can be reviewed, commented, audited, and improved.
+- _Reproducibility_: Code allows you to build things at a whim; the only decision is whether or not you want to build the thing; not how to do so.
+- _Disposability_: Code allows you to discard of broken things, because it is easy and safe to replace everything by re-building it.